 Before you start, make sure you have a good pair of plastic waterproof gloves to protect your hands from sharp debris and rough surfaces.

 Select the Right Ladder

-The starting point, if you don't already have one, is to select the most suitable ladder for the job and that is going to be dependant on the height that you have to reach.
-For a single storey bungalow, a set of step ladders could be used but you will need a set of extension ladders for 2 storey buildings.
-At Ladderstore we would not recommend that you attempt to clear out the guttering on 3 storey buildings, that is a job best left to a professional.
+The starting point, if you don't already have one, is to select the most suitable ladder for the job and that is going to be dependent on the height that you have to reach.
+For a single-storey bungalow, a set of step ladders could be used but you will need a set of extension ladders for 2-storey buildings.
+At Ladderstore we would not recommend that you attempt to clear out the guttering on 3-storey buildings, that is a job best left to a professional.
 Ask your window cleaner for advice, you will probably find that clearing gutters are something that they can do for you.

 How High is it to my Gutters?

-As a rough guide, the height to the gutter on a single storey house is about 3.3m and the height to the gutter on a two-storey house is about 5.7m.
+As a rough guide, the height of the gutter on a single-storey house is about 3.3m and the height of the gutter on a two-storey house is about 5.7m.
 That means that you need to select a ladder with a working height that matches your gutter height.
-In the case of a single storey house, that means you could use a 10 or 12 tread step ladder or a 2 section extension ladder with an extended height of 3.95m or more.
-There would be no suitable step ladders for two storey house gutters, instead, you should consider an extension ladder with an extended height of around 8 metres.
-This takes into account the angle of the ladder and variances in 2 storey house heights.
+In the case of a single-storey house, that means you could use a 10 or 12-tread step ladder or a 2-section extension ladder with an extended height of 3.95m or more.
+There would be no suitable step ladders for two-storey house gutters, instead, you should consider an extension ladder with an extended height of around 8 metres.
+This takes into account the angle of the ladder and variances in 2-storey house heights.

 Tip: If you are not sure of your heights then measure a brick and one mortar strip and then count how many bricks there are to the guttering.

 One of the most versatile ladders for clearing gutters and doing a number of household jobs is the Combination Ladder.
 These can operate as both a step ladder and an extension ladder.